almibe/ligature.dev/src/doc/ligature.md

 Slots act as place holders in Networks.
 When a Network contains a Slot it can also be called a Pattern.
 Slots are used by Ligature's core functions to perform queries and transformations.
-These are covered in the functions section.
+These are covered in the combinators section.

 ### Entity

-An Entity is something we can make Triples about.
+An Entity is something we can make Statements about.
 An Entity by itself is not very interesting, and we know nothing meaningful about an Entity by itself except for its Identifier.
-We can only know things about Entities based on the Triples that exist that describe that Entity.
+We can only know things about Entities based on the Statements that exist that describe that Entity.

 ### Attribute